lrdj/humansystems.io/XD/index.md

 You can use the answers to the questions above as your interesting things or you can explore other things you saw...

-As part of your presentation, if some of your team members used Google or ChatGPT to answer the questions, please include thoughts on how your team's experience of the task was impacted by the existence of ChatGPT (did it make it more fun?
+As part of your presentation, if some of your team members used Google or ChatGPT to answer the questions, please include thoughts on how your team's experience of the task was impacted by AI (did it make it more fun?
 Less fun?).

 _Please identify the three most interesting things that you experienced today_